Slayer95/aura-bot/CLI.md

 Makes a reservation for a player to join the game lobby.
 This is required for loaded games to properly work.

+## \`--crossplay <VERSION>\`

+Adds support for clients running the given game version to join the game lobby.
+Note that crossplay has an inherent risk of desynchronization between game clients.
+Usage of this feature is only recommended when hosting well-tested maps with custom game data.

+Avoid using crossplay for melee or altered melee maps, in order to minimize potential issues.

+Note also that versions 1.29, and 1.23 are not compatible with earlier game versions.

 ## \`--on-ipflood <ACTION>\`

 This parameter customizes behavior when an excessive amount of players join the game from the same IP address.